cartesi/DevGuide/mac/guide.md

 4. Alternative (HOST MODE)

-   If you prefer, you can run the validator node in host mode by executing this command:
+   If you prefer to, you can run the validator node in host mode by executing this command:

     ```
     DAPP_NAME=<example> docker compose --env-file ../env.<network> -f ../docker-compose-testnet.yml -f ./docker-compose.override.yml -f ../docker-compose-host-testnet.yml up
     ```
     This process ensures your Cartesi Validator Node is up and running, ready to interact with your dApp's smart contract and handle the back-end logic effectively

 ## Client Interaction with Deployed dApps